Q-STRUM Debate: Query-Driven Contrastive Summarization for Recommendation Comparison: for QCS

 \subsection{Debate Prompting}

 Debate prompting introduces a multi-stage process to address the shortcomings of monolithic summarization.
-Recent work demonstrates that inter-LLM debates have been shown to produce more truthful answers by leveraging structured argumentation \cite{khan2024debatingpersuasivellmsleads}.
-However, debate-style prompting has not been applied to query-driven contrastive summarization until now. \methodname\ Debate leverages this approach to enhance outputs, ensuring they are contrastive and aligned with user queries.
+Recent work demonstrates that inter-LLM debates can produce more truthful answers by leveraging structured argumentation \cite{khan2024debatingpersuasivellmsleads}.
+In our novel \methodname\ Debate for query-driven contrastive summarization, we simulate debate-structured disagreement between two personas to surface complementary and opposing points that are then distilled by the final summarizer.

 Unlike Base and Contrastive summarizers, which rely on a single prompt, Debate prompting divides the task into distinct stages: